 For anyone who grew up thinking of oatmeal as a gluey "instant" product from the microwave, encountering real oatmeal for the first time can be a real shock.
 The classic hot cereal, as enjoyed in the UK and elsewhere, is made with steel-cut or Scots-style ground oats, rather than the rolled flakes commonly seen on this side of the Atlantic.
-The two are different, but each of these styles of oatmeal makes for a much more appealing bowl of porridge.
+The differences between steel-cut and rolled oats are obvious, but each of these styles of oatmeal makes for a much more appealing bowl of porridge.

 Video of the Day

 Steel-cut oats are relatively large, resembling the coarser grades of cracked wheat or bulgur wheat.
 They're usually prepared for breakfast by simmering one part oats in four parts of water for 20 to 30 minutes, until they reach the individual cook's desired texture.
-For those who dislike the thick and sticky texture of porridge made from rolled oats, steel-cut oats are a revelation.
-Because they're left relatively intact, more of the oats' starches and soluble fiber remain inside the grain, absorbing water and retaining a rice-like chewy texture.
-Enough of it cooks out to thicken the cereal, but there's a distinctive and pleasing difference in texture between the cooked granules of oat and the hearty porridge surrounding them.
+For those who dislike the thick and sticky texture pleasing difference in texture between the cooked granules of oat and the hearty porridge surrounding them.

 Scottish oats are visibly different from steel-cut oats.
 When you open the package, you'll see a range of textures, from fine flour-like powder to relatively large fragments.
 Scottish oats are usually cooked a ratio of one part oats to three of water and, because of their finer grind, take only about 10 minutes to fully cook.
 Your finished porridge will have more of the distinctively sticky oat character, but retains enough larger pieces to provide an agreeable contrast of textures on your tongue.